Chaos is roaring in my ear. Busyness is the weeds that have taken over my yard. Life is a plane, flying by. Zoom.

 The rhythms of life can seem repetitive: Wake up.
 Brief time with family.
 Off to work.
 Cereal in car.
 Radio on.
 Then my coffee.
 Oh blessed coffee… And then it’s off.
 The noises get loud.
 I make a mental oath to be productive and efficient and busy.
 The workday ends, and I drive to the gym.
 Well, not really.
 I’m typically too tired.
 Greet the family.
 Eat dinner.
 Play with my son.
 Go through the nighttime routine.
 Talk with my wife.
 Read a book (only because the sports season is over).
 And go to bed.
 Wake up.
 Brief time with family.
 Off to work.
 Cereal in car.
 Radio on.
 Then my coffee.
 Oh blessed coffee…

-Now, add to that life on repeat all the emotions you feel, your sin, shame, regrets, hurts, and the constant voice that says “you are failing in ____ area.”
+Now, add in to that “balance beam routine” of the emotions you feel, the emotions of others, sins, shame, regrets, hurts, and the constant voice that says “you are failing in ____ area.”

 Be still.
 Know that He is God.

 What does it mean for you to be still?
 Lately I’ve taken a hand from the monks.
 They understand the beauty of silence.
 So find your silence.
 I simply sit for 5 minutes and try not to think of anything.
 Every time my mind drifts, I catch it and say something like “Abba, Father.”
 The benefit of this exercise is that we get to practice turning back to our loving Father, while our minds run away, and experience his welcoming arms every time.

 "Wait, so you don’t like read or pray or say anything?
 That seems like a waste of time.
 That seems pretty much like the most unproductive thing ever.”